 - Situate the Bar/Bat Mitzvah experience within the larger context of Jewish life; - Provide foundation and scaffolding to add meaning to the Bar/Bat Mitzvah experience; - Engage families in the Bar/Bat Mitzvah process ritually, communally, socially, and logistically; - Develop a cohort of Bar/Bat Mitzvah families.

-Most sessions will be on Sunday mornings, with at least one on a Saturday morning (to experience a Shabbat service together), and culminating with a celebratory Friday night Shabbat dinner at the end of the academic year.
+Most sessions will be on Sunday mornings, with at least one on a Saturday morning (to experience a Shabbat service together).
 Families will receive information regarding these sessions near the beginning of the 6th grade year.

 INDIVIDUAL TUTORING